khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 But for our model we're looking for the number of yearly listeners (who download at least one episode), not the number of listeners per episode.
 Data on this is difficult to come by.
 We're going to assume 2 million annual unique listeners (some of who might only listen to one episode), meaning that each episode is downloaded by somewhere betwen 25% and 50% of annual unique listeners.

-We could model the number of listeners per year differently for each year, but since Bill's podcast became popular very quickly after launching,
+We could model the number of listeners per year differently for each year, but since Bill's podcast became popular very quickly after launching, we'll say:

 - Assumption: Bill's podcasts have had 2 million unique listeners per years since 2007.